Frequently Asked Questions - U.S. Marine Highway Program (USMHP)

 Final applications must be submitted through Grants.gov.

-What if I am having technical issues with grants.gov?
+What if I am having technical issues with Grants.gov?

-Please refer to the following links for technical issues with grants.gov:
+Please refer to the following links for technical issues with Grants.gov:

-You can also contact Grants.gov Customer Support Hotline at 1-800-518-4726
+You can also contact the Grants.gov Customer Support Hotline at 1-800-518-4726.

-How much funding is available in 2024?
+How much funding is available in FY 2025?

 Who can receive USMHP Grants?